 We will be considered to have technically terminated for federal income tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a twelve-month period.
 For purposes of determining whether the 50% threshold has been met, multiple sales of the same interest will be counted only once.
 Our technical termination would, among other things, result in the closing of our taxable year for all unitholders, which would result in us filing two tax returns (and our unitholders could receive two Schedules K-1 if relief was not available, as described below) for one fiscal year and could result in a deferral of depreciation deductions allowable in computing our taxable income.
 In the case of a unitholder reporting on a taxable year other than a fiscal year ending December 31, the closing of our taxable year may also result in more than twelve months of our taxable income or loss being includable in his taxable income for the year of termination.
 A technical termination currently would not affect our classification as a partnership for federal income tax purposes, but instead we would be treated as a new partnership for such tax purposes.
 If treated as a new partnership, we must make new tax elections and could be subject to penalties if we are unable to determine that a termination occurred.
-The IRS has recently announced a publicly traded partnership technical termination relief program whereby a publicly traded partnership technical termination relief program whereby a publicly traded partnership to provide only one Schedule K-1 to unitholders for the year notwithstanding two partnership tax years.
+The IRS has recently announced a publicly traded partnership technical termination relief program whereby a publicly traded partnership that technically terminated may request publicly traded partnership technical termination relief which, if granted by the IRS, among other things would permit the partnership to provide only one Schedule K-1 to unitholders for the year notwithstanding two partnership tax years.
 Please read "Material Federal Income Tax Consequences-Disposition of Common Units-Constructive Termination" for a discussion of the consequences of our termination for federal income tax purposes.